 Imagine a young woman in New Hampshire, facing an unexpected pregnancy.
 Her mind races with questions, anxieties, and uncertainties.
 The weight of the decision presses down on her, compounded by the need to understand the legal landscape surrounding abortion in her state.
-What options are available to her?
+Now, what options are available to her?
 What restrictions might she encounter?

 Understanding New Hampshire's Abortion Law